christophpickl/allfit/README.md

 ### Medium

+* somehow make partners with "open training" more visible
+* parse "bijzonderheden" (they are shown in the app, and sometimes important!)
 * instead table columns { reserved, visited, wishlisted, favorited }, merge to one single column with all necessary (max 2) icons
 * right click on address, context menu to copy to clipboard
 * STYLE: padding within htmlviews remove (especially left/right)